 - Line a large baking sheet with parchment paper.

-- Slice the squash in half lengthwise and scoop out the seeds.
+- Slice the 1 medium delicata squash in half lengthwise and scoop out the seeds.
 Slice the seeded halves into 1/4-inch thick slices and place them in a large bowl.
-Drizzle with the olive oil and toss well to coat.
+Drizzle with the 2 Tablespoons olive oil and toss well to coat.

-- In a small bowl combine the parmesan, Italian seasoning, salt, pepper and lemon zest.
+- In a small bowl combine the 2 cloves garlic, 1/3 cup parmesan cheese, 2 teaspoons Italian seasoning, 1/4 teaspoon kosher salt, 1/4 teaspoon black pepper and ½ teaspoon lemon zest.

 - Dip each delicata piece in the seasoning bowl, coating both sides with seasoning.
 As you coat each piece, place them on the prepared baking sheet.
 Sprinkle any remaining cheese blend over the tops of the pieces.